p4rkerw/SALSA/Tutorial/README.md

 2. Analyze allele-specific counts

 STAGE 1:
-p4rkerw/salsa:count_1.0 is build on the broadinstitue/gatk:4.2.0.0 docker image and has the following additional dependencies pre-installed:
+p4rkerw/salsa:count_1.0 is built on the broadinstitue/gatk:4.2.0.0 docker image and has the following additional dependencies pre-installed:
 ```
 GATK 4.2.0.0
 bwa 0.7.17
 STAR 2.7.8a
 bcftools 1.8
 pysam 0.15.3
-pytables 3.6.1
 shapeit 4.2
 WASP 0.3.4
 ```